Skip to content

 Where the primitive pays off.

-04embedsPartner and CMS dropsExpose a stable custom tag and let non-app teams place interactive UI without owning framework code.
+05embedsPartner and CMS dropsExpose a stable custom tag and let non-app teams place interactive UI without owning framework code or managing a build step.

-05performanceIntent-paid JavaScriptKeep the page shell light, then load heavy UI when users scroll, click, hover, or match a route.
+06performanceIntent-paid JavaScriptKeep the page shell light.
+Load heavy UI when users scroll, click, hover, or match a route. ~9KB core, widgets on demand.

 03 · Triggers